 Middle School students participate in a Model United Nations Conference in Paris while also exploring European sites significant to understanding peacemaking efforts throughout the past century.

-Through the 16-day Italy Artist in Residence program, Upper School students enjoy in-depth artistic expression and art appreciation in the medieval Tuscan village of Cortona.
+Through the Italy Artist in Residence program, Upper School students enjoyed in-depth artistic expression and art appreciation in the medieval Tuscan village of Cortona.

 Turkey and Greece